spookiecookie/spookiecookie.github.io/_posts/2016-03-16-comparator-and-comparable.markdown

 ---
 Are the two things that I was not knowing well.
 It happened that I messed them together.
 They are different.

-The Comparator is defined as
+The Comparator is defined in `java.util` as

 ```java
 public interface Comparator<T>